top of page

 -

-Can I visit the school?We offer open days twice a month for parent / carers to come and visit the school, one for primary enquiries and one for secondary enquiries.
+Can I visit the school?We offer open afternoons twice a month for parents/carers to come and visit the school, one for primary enquiries and one for secondary enquiries.
 At the initial enquiry stage we do request no children accompany their parents on these open afternoons as we try to keep disruption to our current learners to an absolute minimum.
 Your child would get the opportunity to visit the school for an assessment day, if appropriate.
 A parent / carer must book on to an open day and due to high demand for these days we recommend booking as soon as you can.
-For further information on dates, times and how to book please visit the open day section of our website.
+For further information on dates, times and how to book please visit the open afternoons section of our website.

 -